shocking truth web hosting

 13. How to Audit Web-Host Specs Before You Buy

-• HostingCheck: reveals real PHP memory_limit and max_execution_time.
+• HostingCheck: reveals real PHP memory_limit.

-• Netcraft: shows server uptime history and tech stack.
+• Netcraft: shows server uptime history.

 Document everything; screenshots beat verbal promises.